pijll/18xx-unified-rules/games/18Chesapeake.md

 A railroad company floats immediately when 60% of the shares has been sold from the IPO.
-The company receives 10 times the share value.
+The company receives 10 times the par value.
 The home token is placed
 at the start of the company's turn in the next operating round.